baokhoa-code/ZingMP3_Clone/README.md

 # ZingMP3_Clone
-This is an clone website from https://zingmp3.vn/
+This is a clone website from https://zingmp3.vn/
 Code by Pure JavaScript.